StrikingLoo/strikingloo.github.io/_posts/2022-09-21-reinforcement-learning-beginners.md

 ![Bellman equation for state value](/wiki/image_rl/Screen_Shot_2022-06-16_at_11-04-16.png){: loading="lazy"}

-If we can make the Bellman equations converge for a system, then we've solved our Reinforcement Learning problem!
+If we can make the Bellman equations converge for a system, then we've solved our Reinforcement Learning problem.
 The good news is, these converge if we use iterative linear equation solvers like Gauss-Seidel.
 The bad news is, for most interesting problems the state-space is so big, we can't just plug the matrix into a linear solver and call it a day, as it would take ages for it to converge.

 Instead, we resort to focusing our estimations into the values of states we tread on more often, like the first turns of a game, or the most likely moves an opponent would make.
 We will update a state's value as often as we land on it, thus naturally prioritizing the most likely states.